KanyantaM/reviza/README.md

 ## Contact Information

-For inquiries, collaborations, or to learn more about Tech-Yatu's software development services, contact us at <kanyanta.1makasa@gmail.com>.
+For inquiries, collaborations, or to learn more about Luso Software's software development services, contact us at <kanyanta.1makasa@gmail.com>.

-Thank you for choosing ReviZa and Tech-Yatu.
+Thank you for choosing ReviZa and Luso Software.
 Happy studying!